Birth Support

 -

-I begin on-call availability at 37 weeks and remain on-call until your baby is born, with postpartum support immediately following.
+We begin on-call availability at 37 weeks and remain on-call until your baby is born, with postpartum support immediately following.

 -